stanfordnlp/stanza/README.md

 ## Contributing to Stanza

 We welcome community contributions to Stanza in the form of bugfixes 🛠️ and enhancements 💡!
-If you want to contribute, please first read [our contibution guideline](CONTRIBUTING.md).
+If you want to contribute, please first read [our contribution guideline](CONTRIBUTING.md).

 ## Installation